 The consultants have developed an Environmental Management and Monitoring Plan (EM&MP) to guide the project team in eliminating or reducing the project impacts to acceptable minimum/ standards.
 The EM&MP is based on good environmental practices of project implementation and safety of the operations.
 The proposed EM&MP can be improved through continuous monitoring and audits during project implementation.
-The plan is provided in this report and it identifies the anticipated impact; proposes measures to be undertaken; states monitoring indicators; states the party to implement the measures or control the indicators and states the estimated cost likely to be incurred to undertake the measures.
+The plan is provided in a matrix form under chapter 7 of this report and it identifies the anticipated impact; proposes measures to be undertaken; states monitoring indicators; states the party to implement the measures or control the indicators and states the estimated cost likely to be incurred to undertake the measures.